rao-shwetha/mangaloremom/content/en/blog/20240119_Huggi_Bajji.md

 **Cooking Steps:**
 1. In a vessel, boil tamarind pulp, jaggery, and salt for 3 minutes.
 2. For tempering, use a small, deep pan to roast mustard seeds, split black gram, and curry leaves until they sizzle.
 Take care not to burn the seeds.
+Add chopped green chillies, ginger and roast for a minute.
 3. Add the tempering to the bajji mix.

 *Bajji is now ready to be savored.
 Experience the delightful blend of flavors with Huggi & Bajji!*